randomphotons/randomphotons.github.io/_alone_faqs/2000_lightning.md

   - flashes
 ---

-The blue flashes you see, partiularly in the first sequence, is lightning.
+The blue flashes you see, particularly in the first sequence, is lightning.